igrorp/pre-miRNA-plot/README.md

 There are multiple ways of downloading premiRNAplot, and we highly suggest that you use the Docker container or the Conda package, as they would remove the need to manually install packages (Vienna RNA) or having conflicts.

+## Using Conda

+It's always a good pratice to create virtual environments to isolate your programas and avoid version conflicts, for

 <pre><code>git clone https://github.com/igrorp/pre-miRNA-plot.git</code></pre>

 Now you need to enter the cloned repository folder and run the **setup.py** configuration file, which will download all the necessary Python packages used in pre-miRNA-plot.